Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Lunar New Year

-Winter also coincides with the Lunar New Year, so you can expect to see Japan’s three major Chinatowns in Yokohama, Nagasaki and Kobe heavily decorated with colourful lanterns and figures symbolising prosperity for the year ahead.
+Japan winter season also coincides with the Lunar New Year, so you can expect to see the country’s three major Chinatowns in Yokohama, Nagasaki and Kobe heavily decorated with colourful lanterns and figures symbolising prosperity for the year ahead.

 Winter in Japan is ideal for experiencing onsen